Telefacil/ciscodnd/README.md

 ```bash
 ciscodnd ip dnd/-dnd
 ```
-dnd option enables "Do not disturb"
+* dnd option: Enables "Do not disturb"
--dnd option enables "Do not disturb"
+* -dnd option Enables "Do not disturb"

 For example:
 ```bash